Skip to main content

 What is the Last Clear Chance doctrine in NC?

 Last Clear Chance is an exception to contributory negligence.
 Even if you were partially negligent, you can still recover if the other driver had the "last clear chance" to avoid the accident but failed to do so.
-For example, if you were jaywalking but the driver saw you and had time to stop but did not.
+Importantly, NC courts apply this doctrine narrowly: it requires you to have been in "helpless peril" -- physically unable to avoid the danger -- not simply "inattentive peril" where you could have acted if paying attention.

 Can I still recover compensation if I was partially at fault in NC?